“An easy-going spirit infuses this old stone house, with restful contemporary interiors and a pretty pool in its walled garden”

-Two nights a week (Friday and Saturday) great dinners are on offer (for which you will pay extra), that are eaten in the lantern-lit garden.
-You might get a risotto or gazpacho, then red snapper or fillet of beef, a chocolate fondant with fresh fruit and ice cream and, finally, cheese.
+On Saturday nights there's the chance to enjoy great communal dinners, that are eaten in the lantern-lit garden.
+As long as at least 6 guests wish to participate, you might get a risotto or gazpacho, then red snapper or fillet of beef, a chocolate fondant with fresh fruit and ice cream and, finally, cheese.
 The kitchen and living area are open plan so you can watch the cooking and help yourself to drinks from the honesty fridge, including bottles of wine.

-The village offers a couple of local restaurants.
-We ate hearty French cooking at Le Papet and were treated extremely kindly by Madame, who knew her art well.
-La Louisia, also in the village, is good (if not better).
-Head to Tavel and its ubiquitous auberge for something a little fancier, Avignon (10-15 minutes) for more cosmopolitan fare, or to Uzes (30 minutes) and Les Trois Salon for a 6-course tasting menu.
+The village has one local restaurants.
+We ate hearty French cooking at the village's only restaurant, Le Papet, where we were treated extremely kindly by Madame.
+For other options, drive to Tavel and its ubiquitous auberge, Avignon (10-15 minutes) for more cosmopolitan fare, or to Uzes (30 minutes) for countless eateries.